BrownCAB/Text-Editor/README.md

 <img src="assets/">
 <br>

 I'll be building a an text editor that runs in the browser.
+To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
+You will use a package called idb, which is a lightweight wrapper around the IndexedDB API.
+It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 AS A developer
 I WANT to create notes or code snippets with or without an internet connection